DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-27-choose-how-to-apply-2.md

 ### Key findings

-For people who’ve never applied to Teacher Training, when given a choice about two application services, no users were turned away by that choice.
+For people who’ve never applied to teacher training, when given a choice about two application services, no users were turned away by that choice.
 All of them would continue to apply.

 For people who applied using DFE Apply, applying again through UCAS represents a pain point.
 We hypothesise that by sending applicants wishing to apply to many courses directly to UCAS we can reduce the risk of that pain point.

+*[DfE]: Department for Education
+*[UCAS]: Universities and Colleges Admissions Service